History and origin of Escape Games

 A brief history of Live Escape Games

-The origin of Escape Games comes from video games called “Escape Room” or “Escape Game”.
-The player has to solve riddles by interacting with his surroundings in order to escape from a room and access the next level.
-The first video game of Escape Rooms, Crimson Room, was out in 2004.
-Toshimitsu Takagi was its maker.
-The term Takagim will appear to designate this type of games.
+The origins of Escape Games comes from video games called ‘Escape Rooms’ or ‘Escape Games’.
+The player had to solve mysteries by interacting with the people around him in order to escape from the room and move onto the next level.
+The first Escape Game video game, Crimson Room, was created in 2004 by Toshimitsu Takagi.
+This coined the term Takagim used to refer to this kind of game.

-What are the inspirations of Escape Games?
+What are inspirations for Escape Games?

 We can see many differences between Asian and European escape rooms.
 In Asia, competition is a key factor for success of a brand, whereas in Europe customers are more focused on wanting an immersive experience.